vdmitriyev/gdelt-data-to-sap-hana-loader/README.md

 ```

-Setting Credentials for the SAP HANA DB
+Credentials for the SAP HANA DB
 ======================================
 * Create file 'sap_hana_credentials.py'
 * Copy->Paste code below and insert your credentials